Design & roadmap#

 , the most common way to store this header is as a

-Validation and poisoning: On every deallocation, blocks validate their metadata against their neighbors.
+In addition to poisoning, blocks validate their metadata against their neighbors on each allocation and deallocation.
 A block can fail to be validated if it or its neighbors have had their headers overwritten.
 In this case, it’s unsafe to continue to use this memory and the block code will assert in order make you aware of the problem.
-Additionally, blocks can “paint” their memory with a known poison pattern that’s checked whenever the memory is next allocated.
-If the check fails, then some code has written to unallocated memory.
-Again, the block code will assert to alert you of a “use-after-free” condition.

 Tip